jameelhassan/rnn-char/README.md

 ![alt text](figures/43.png "Tracking names")
 This neuron is shown to fire when a name has encountered.
-Secifically, it was noted that this neuron is attentive to names in block capitals, usually to show the character and their lines.
+Specifically, it was noted that this neuron is attentive to names in block capitals, usually to show the character and their lines.

 ![alt text](figures/73.png "inside a word")